andreclerigo/IoT_robot3wheels/Video Feed/video_feed_arduino/README.md

 ## Wiring
 ![](https://i.imgur.com/2zsgfrU.png)
-Then connect the Arduino to your computer and flash upload the code
-When you see "Conecting..." on the terminal press the RESET button on the ESP32-Cam
+Then connect the Arduino to your computer open the project on platformIO and click upload When you see "Conecting..." on the terminal press the RESET button on back of the ESP32-Cam board
-After that disconnect the IO0 with GND and press the RESET button on the ESP32-Cam again
+After that disconnect the IO0 from GND and press the RESET button again
 It's done!

 ## Settings